 Uncovering the secrets of the English language is a rich and rewarding experience.
 From how the English Language functions and sounds, right through to how we can apply language study to a real-world context, our English Language degree allows you to delve deep into this fascinating subject.

-We currently stand as one of the country’s largest Linguistics and English Language departments, meaning that we have a wide range of optional modules available to you throughout your degree programme.
-Each and every area of language is covered by one of our world-leading academics, and our students benefit from their expertise in lectures, seminars, tutorials, and supervisions.
+We are a very large Linguistics and English Language department which means that we have a wide range of optional modules available to you throughout your degree programme.
+Our academics cover a very wide range of language study specialisms, and our students benefit from their expertise in lectures, seminars, tutorials, and supervisions.
 They will teach you from day one in small classes designed to challenge you as a linguist.

-In your second year, you’ll move onto core subjects, delving into the grammar and sound system of the English language.
-As for optional modules, we offer courses on Discourse Analysis, Language and Pedagogic Practice and Child Language Acquisition.
-As a third-year undergraduate, along with core courses in Advanced Phonetics and Corpus-based English Language Studies, we also offer optional courses in Forensic Linguistics, Language Change in English and Beyond, and others.
+In your second year, you’ll focus on the core subjects, delving into the grammar and sound system of the English language.
+As for optional modules, we offer modules on Discourse Analysis, Language and Pedagogic Practice and Child Language Acquisition.
+As a final-year undergraduate, along with core modules in Advanced Phonetics and Corpus-based English Language Studies, you can also select from optional modules in Forensic Linguistics, Language Change in English and Beyond, and others.
 You’ll also write your dissertation, exploring a topic that you’re particularly interested in, and this is overseen by a member of staff from our department who specialises in your particular area.
-Given the size of the department, our academics will be able to supervise pretty much any topic and fit your interests.
+Given the size of the department, our academics can supervise a very wide range of subjects covering most students’ special interests.

 An English Language degree is well-suited for careers in education, publishing, the media and information technology.
-It is highly valued in fields involving international communication, such as science, trade and international relations.
-Past graduates have become speech therapists, computing consultants, chartered accountants, HR professionals, and social workers.
-We offer an English Language degree which teaches you the skills of data analysis, academic writing, and argumentation, and we are confident that our teaching, combined with your willingness to learn, will put you in the best position to move forward in your career.
+It is valuable in fields involving international communication, such as science, trade and international relations.
+We offer an English Language degree which teaches you the skills of data analysis, academic writing, and argumentation, and we are confident that our teaching, combined with your willingness to learn, will put you in a strong position to move forward in your career.